redisson/redisson/docs/data-and-services/locks-and-synchronizers.md

+---
+description: "Distributed locks for Java on Valkey and Redis, including RLock, fair and non-reentrant locks, MultiLock, RedLock, ReadWriteLock, semaphores and fencing tokens."
+---

 ## Choosing a lock

 Redisson offers several distributed lock types.
 They share the same `RLock`-style API and watchdog behavior, and differ mainly in ordering guarantees, whether they hand out a fencing token, and how a waiting thread is notified.
 The table below summarizes the trade-offs; each type is documented in its own section further down.